Key takeaways

 Limitations of pro forma analysis

-1. Based on assumptions
+1. They're based on assumptions

-2. It may not consider external forces
+2. It may overlook external forces

 Pro forma financial statement terms to know